ankurchavda/SparkLearning/README.md

 12. What is a driver?
 The driver process runs your main() function, sits on a node in the cluster, and is responsible for three things: maintaining information about the Spark Application; responding to a user’s program or input; and analyzing, distributing, and scheduling work across the executors (defined momentarily).

+​		In a single databricks cluster, there will only be one driver irrespective of the number of executors.

 - Prepares Spark Context
 - Declares operations on the RDD using Transformations and Actions.
 - Submits serialized RDD graph to master.